The Meaning Of 1 Corinthians 10:13 (God Will Not Give You More Than You Can Handle)

 If you try to get through your temptations alone it’s going to be a long and lonely road.
 You need others in your corner that will help you.

 This verse offers us an encouragement that we can get through the temptations of this life.
 Not on our own, but by the strength of God.
-The next time you are tempted, pull out this verse and reflect on the powerful meaning of 1 Corinthians 10:13.
+The next time you are tempted, pull out this verse and reflect on 1 Corinthians 10:13.